Livio Dante Porta: Career

 Porta moved to Patagonia in 1957 as general manager of the Red de Ferrocarril Industrial de Rio Turbio coal railway (Ramal Ferro Industrial Río Turbio) in Santa Cruz - see also Rio Turbio Railway; his work allowed the steam locomotive fleet to remain in service for another 40 years.
-In 1960 he returned to Buenos Aires to become head of thermodynamics at the National Institute of Industrial Technology (INTI).
+In 1960, he returned to Buenos Aires to become head of thermodynamics at the National Institute of Industrial Technology (INTI).
 His writings on steam technology are voluminous, and whilst most of his papers remain unpublished, some 26 of them have been transcribed and published by the Advanced Steam Traction Trust.

-In early 1983 Porta and his family moved to the United States to work on steam locomotive development for the American Coal Enterprises project.
+In early 1983, Porta and his family moved to the United States of America to work on steam locomotive development for the American Coal Enterprises project.
 This was the only time in his life he lived outside of Argentina for any great length of time.
 Porta was among the co-inventors listed for the project's patent which was filed in 1980 and issued in 1984.
 After the collapse of this project he returned to Argentina in 1986, with further work being undertaken in that country as well as in Brazil and Paraguay.
-In 1992 Porta was contracted by the Cuban government to implement an extensive project on rational use of energy, which included modern steam rail traction as well as general industrial steam modernisation of power stations and sugar mill plants.
+In 1992, Porta was contracted by the Cuban government to implement an extensive project on rational use of energy, which included modern steam railway traction as well as general industrial steam modernisation of power stations and sugar mill plants.
 His final steam project was the development of a steam bus in the capital of Buenos Aires along with Gustavo Durán; Porta had already designed a modern steam car whilst at INTI during 1970.